buda-base/git-to-dbs/README.md

-# fuseki-couchdb
+# git-to-dbs

-This repository contains code to transfer BDRC data from CouchDB to Fuseki.
-It can transfer the whole database or just listen to changes in CouchDB.
+This repository contains code to transfer BDRC data from local git repos to Fuseki and/or couchdb.
+It can transfer the whole database or just listen to changes in the git repos.

 ## Downloading